mike182uk/timestring/README.md

 ##Optional Configuration

-timestring.js makes a few assumptions:
+A few assumptions are made by default:

 1. There are 24 hours per day
 2. There are 7 days per week